 When are the changes going into effect?

-The $120 DoorDash credit and $100 annual fee increase is going into effect on January 12, 2020.
-So if you’re thinking of applying for a Sapphire Reserve, you might want to do it now to avoid a $100 fee hike – especially if you have no use for the DoorDash credit.
+The $120 DoorDash credit and $100 annual fee increase will take effect on January 12, 2020.
+So, if you’re thinking of applying for a Sapphire Reserve, you might want to do it now to avoid a $100 fee hike—especially if you have no use for the DoorDash credit.

 If your Sapphire Reserve renews on or after April 1, 2020, you’ll be hit with a higher annual fee.
 If your renewal is before April 1, you’ll still only pay $450 this year.